Babes in Toyland (1961 film): Plot

 A stage play begins, presented by Mother Goose and her talking goose, Sylvester, about Mary Contrary and Tom Piper, who are about to be married.
 The miserly and villainous Barnaby hires two crooks, dimwitted Gonzorgo and silent Roderigo.
 They are to throw Tom into the sea and steal Mary's sheep, depriving her of her means of support, to force her to marry Barnaby.
-Mary is unaware that she is the heir to a fortune, but Barnaby is aware and wants it all for himself.
+Mary is unaware that she is the heiress to a fortune, but Barnaby is aware and wants it all for himself.
 Gonzorgo and Roderigo decide to sell Tom to the Gypsies instead of drowning him, in order to collect a double payment.

 Gonzorgo and Roderigo return and tell Mary, Barnaby, and the citizens of Mother Goose Land that Tom has accidentally drowned.
 They show Mary a forged letter in which Tom tells Mary he is abandoning her, and she would be better off marrying Barnaby.
 Mary, believing she is destitute, reluctantly accepts the proposal from Barnaby.
 Barnaby unknowingly arranges for the same Gypsies who have Tom to provide entertainment for the wedding.
 Tom, disguised as the Gypsy Floretta, reveals himself, and Barnaby pursues the frightened Gonzorgo and Roderigo, furious at their deception.

 One of the children who lives with Mary informs her of some sheep tracks leading into the Forest of No Return.
 The children sneak away into the forest to search for the missing sheep.
 The trees of the forest awaken and capture them.
 Tom and Mary follow and find the children in the forest, where they tell stories about the live trees.
 The trees seem just like ordinary trees to Tom and Mary.
 Tom, Mary, and the children camp for the night.
 In the morning, the trees once again come to life and explain that they are now in custody of the Toymaker in Toyland (who is also the Mayor and Chief of Police).
 Tom, Mary, and the children happily continue on, escorted part of the way by the trees.

 Through the windows of the Toymaker's house they watch the Toymaker's brilliant apprentice, Grumio, present a new machine that makes toys without any manual labor.
 Overjoyed, the Toymaker speeds up the machine to such a high rate that it explodes, destroying every toy in the factory.
 Tom, Mary, and the children offer to help make more toys in time for Christmas.